 “They will have had a protracted period without this safety network, so initiatives like the Shielded Site and increase in community services funding this year will provide immediate assistance for these groups and benefit those in need across the city.”

-Alert Level 3 still requires us to stay in our bubbles, but the Police are reminding people at risk of family violence that if they need to leave their home they absolutely should, that their safety remains the number one priority and that support is available.
+Alert Levels 3 and 4 require us to stay in our bubbles, but the Police are reminding people at risk of family violence that if they need to leave their home they absolutely should, that their safety remains the number one priority and that support is available.

-If you or anyone you know is in immediate danger or under threat, please contact 111.
+- If you or someone else is in immediate danger, call 111.